chanced/navajo/README.md

 # navajo

-Navajo is Rust library that provides secure and easy to use cryptographic APIs.
+navajo is Rust library that provides secure and easy to use cryptographic APIs.

 The project is still in active, pre-release development.
 The short-term plans are to provide adequate coverage for AEAD, DAEAD, MAC, HKDF, Signatures, and